Darkone83/ModXo-Basic/Addons/X-RTC/Readme.md

 >
 > RtcEnable = True

-Using a Chip that can use PrometheOS: Version 1.4.0 or higher is able to set the time, enable RTC in PrometheOS Settings.
+Using a Chip that can use PrometheOS: Version 1.4.0 or higher is able to set the time, and enable RTC in PrometheOS Settings.
 (Rebooting recommended)

-TSOP or Other: Download the X-RTC.xbe into your Apps folder, within you can set the time.
+TSOP or Other: Download the X-RTC.xbe into your Apps folder, within which you can set the time.

 Once the time is set and Cerbios is configured.
-The time on the console will set automatically on boot.
+The time on the console will be set automatically on boot.

 # Port pinouts